mergermarket/ansible-role-update-notifications/README.md

 Update Notifications
 =========

-Send an SNS notification if there are updates available via `yum`.
+Send an event to Datadog if there are updates available via `yum`.

 Requirements
 ------------